ElcoK/osm_clipper/README.md

 # OpenStreetMap clipper
 Small python tool to clip pre-defined areas from large osm.pbf files, using [osmconvert](https://wiki.openstreetmap.org/wiki/Osmconvert) or [osmosis](https://wiki.openstreetmap.org/wiki/Osmosis).

-The tool is at the moment specifically written to split the OpenStreetMap planet file into countries and regions, based on the [GADM36](https://gadm.org/) classification.
+The tool is at the moment specifically written to split OpenStreetMap *Protocolbuffer Binary Format* (**PBF**) files into a set of countries and regions, based on the [GADM36](https://gadm.org/) classification.
 Future versions will allow for user-defined input as well.

 **Please note:** This package is still in development phase.
 In case of any problems, or if you have any suggestions for improvements, please raise an *issue*.